In the Car

 The sport of boxing is big in Blackpool and you can catch a fight over at the Tower Circus Arena and Winter Gardens, many of which are screened often on Sky Sports and Eurosport.
 You can see cage fighting and wrestling there too.

-In a similar vane, wrestling is really popular here.
-Stemming from the old-fashioned seaside resort’s funfair and carnival days, watch catch wrestling at the Tower Circus – WWE champ William Regal even trained there!
+In a similar vein, wrestling is really popular here.
+Stemming from the old-fashioned seaside resort’s funfair and carnival days, watch catch wrestling at the Tower Circus – Former WWE King of the Ring William Regal even trained there!

 It goes without saying that Blackpool’s glorious golden sands are more than worth a visit.
 Kick a ball around the beach and blast away that hangover with the boys or if you’re feeling brave, dip your toes in the chilly waters and have a swim out in the bay.
 If you visit during the summer, you may even be able to spread out that towel and top up your tan ready for the clubs!
 Although the piers house many pricey attractions, they are of course free to wander down and offer up great views of the water.